Skip to main content

 Dynamic Bundles

-If you do not specify any minimum or maximum values for the product options in your components, your shoppers can select any combination of product options.
+• Offer Unlimited Choices: If you do not specify any minimum or maximum values for the product options within a component, your shoppers can select any combination of the available product options in that component, from zero up to all of them.

 Dynamic bundles have a bundle_configuration which describe the options selected.